mrlt8/docker-wyze-bridge/README.md

 Based on [@noelhibbard's script](https://gist.github.com/noelhibbard/03703f551298c6460f2fd0bfdbc328bd#file-readme-md) with [kroo/wyzecam](https://github.com/kroo/wyzecam) and [bluenviron/mediamtx](https://github.com/bluenviron/mediamtx).

 Please consider ⭐️ starring or [☕️ sponsoring](https://ko-fi.com/mrlt8) this project if you found it useful, or use the [affiliate link](https://amzn.to/3NLnbvt) when shopping on amazon!

+> [!IMPORTANT]
+> As of July 2023, you will need to **update your bridge to v2.3.x or newer** for compatibility with the latest changes to the Wyze API.

 ![Wyze Cam V1](https://img.shields.io/badge/wyze_v1-yes-success.svg)
 ![Wyze Cam V2](https://img.shields.io/badge/wyze_v2-yes-success.svg)